Polymer/old-docs-site/app/2.0/docs/tools/build-for-production.md

 * Add them differentially?

 ## Building with the CLI

+Run `polymer help build` to see the command line options for

 You can define your build options by editing the `builds` object in your project's `polymer.json` configuration file.
 For detailed information on `polymer.json`, see the [`polymer.json` specification](https://www.polymer-project.org/2.0/docs/tools/polymer-json).